-7-Dec
+4-Dec

-- Interns will be able to summarize the techniques involved in the treatment of depression. - Interns will be able to discuss how these skills could be implemented with current clients.
+- Interns will be able to describe the currently supported EBPs for psychosocial treatment of OCD. - · Interns will be able to summarize the techniques involved in the treatment of OCD. - Interns will be able to discuss how these skills could be implemented with current clients

-Weersing, V. R., Jeffreys, M., Do, M. C. T., Schwartz, K. T., & Bolano, C. (2017).
-Evidence base update of psychosocial treatments for child and adolescent depression.
-Journal of Clinical Child & Adolescent Psychology, 46(1), 11-43.
+Freeman, J., Garcia, A., Frank, H., Benito, K., Conelea, C., Walther, M., & Edmunds, J. (2014).
+Evidence base update for psychosocial treatments for pediatric obsessive-compulsive disorder.
+Journal of Clinical Child & Adolescent Psychology, 43(1), 7-26.